scipy/scipy/doc/source/tutorial/stats/sampling_tdr.rst

 * 'sqhratio': (area below squeeze) / (area below hat) for the generator.
 It is a number between 0 and 1.
 Closer to 1 means that the hat and the squeeze functions tightly envelop the distribution and fewer PDF evaluations are required to generate samples.
+The expected number of evaluations of the density is bounded by ``(1/sqhratio) - 1`` per sample.
 By default, it is kept above 0.99 but that can be changed by passing a ``max_sqhratio`` parameter.
 * 'hat_area': area below the hat for the generator.
 * 'squeeze_area': area below the squeeze for the generator.